Tangled natural hair? Or is it Single strand knots? Read on.

 How do you keep tangles at bay and if your hair is always tangled, what have you noticed might be the cause.

-Let’s catch up on Instagram here for daily tips and interactions.
+Let’s catch up on payhip here for Ebooks, guides and journals.